jsemrau/Agent-Repository/README.md

 # 🧠 Agent Repository

-A curated collection of AI agent projects, research tools, and consulting resources focused on cognitive agents, FinTech applications, and responsible AI practices.
+A curated collection of AI agent projects, research reports, and consulting resources focused on cognitive agents, FinTech applications, and responsible AI practices.

 ---